Hydrazer/pyth-programs/README.md

 # pyth-programs
-a short collection of some cool pyth programs
+a small collection of some cool pyth programs